 We were moved to action because we have seen the destruction of the Great Barrier Reef and other devastating impacts of the climate crisis across the globe; we have heard and stand with the Traditional Owners who said no to new coal in the Galilee; we stand with farmers whose access to groundwater will be decimated by the mine; we stand with communities against companies who are putting profits before people.

-With the climate emergency escalating around us, a real existential threat to the planet’s amazing, diverse ecosystems and to human society as we know it, more and more people like us are willing to put our bodies on the line and take direct action against the fossil fuel industry.
+With the climate emergency escalating around us, a real existential threat to the planet’s amazing, diverse ecosystems and to human society as we know it, more and more people like us are willing to take direct action against the fossil fuel industry.

 The campaign to stop Adani has grown in to a massive community movement across the country, winning some significant steps forward: The biggest banks have ruled out investing in the project; the Queensland Labor Party has vetoed the federal government's $1 billion loan (NAIF) to Adani; the mining services contractor Downer Group has pulled out of the project; and Aurizon have withdrawn their application to build rail to the Galilee Basis.